The Lichfield Apartments

 Lord Lichfield established himself as one of the leading professional photographers of the day under the name of Patrick Lichfield.
 His remarkable career enabled him to move in social circles photographing and developing close friendships with high profile celebrities and royal family members of the time such as Princess Margaret.

-Within the house, Patrick Lichfield had the private apartment created which he leased from the County Council.
-He also retained use of the island facing the house, on which he created his much-loved oak arboretum hosting a unique collection of different varieties of oak trees from Europe across to Asia.
+Within the house, Patrick Lichfield had the private apartment created as well as retaining the use of the island facing the house, on which he created his much-loved oak arboretum hosting a unique collection of different varieties of oak trees from Europe across to Asia.

 Lord Lichfield continued to live in the apartment along with his three children and played an important role on the estate until his death in 2005.
 His son, Thomas, is the current Earl of Lichfield.